wingkwong/aws-certified-developer-associate-bible/EC2-getting-setup.md

   - T - Cheap general purpose (think T2 Micro)
   - P - Graphics (think Pics)
   - X - Extreme Memory

+### Launch Our First EC2 Instance

+- Summary
+  - Termination Protection is turned off by default, you must turn it on
+  - On an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated
+  - EBS Root Volumes of your DEFAULT AMI's cannot be encrypted.
+You can also use a third party tool (such as bit locker etc) to encrypt the root volume, or this can be done when creating AMI in the AWS console or using the API
+  - Additional Volumes can be encrypted